mortizm1988/PhD_accounting_governance/README.md

 This course does not cover:
 - financial accounting & capital markets.
 - financial accounting regulation.
 - managerial accounting.

+**Audience**: the course is ideal for economics, finance, or accounting PhD students with basic knowledge of microeconomics and contract theory.

-References available in this Zotero Public Group: [Corporate Governance and Accounting](https://www.zotero.org/groups/5367141/accounting_governance)
+**References**: available in this Zotero Public Group: [Corporate Governance and Accounting](https://www.zotero.org/groups/5367141/accounting_governance)